Noy/BlackjackGame/README.md

 # BlackjackGame
-A Blackjack Mini-game @OwenRaines and I made.
+A Blackjack Mini-game @Raines and I made.